What are my rights?

-By learning more about what’s happening under the hood, you’ll either feel more confident about your investment or you’ll discover things that rightly scared you off.
+By learning more about what’s happening under the hood, you’ll either feel more confident about your investment or you’ll discover things that rightly scare you off.

 An independent inspection usually costs around $100 to $200, depending on the mechanic and the extent of the inspection.
-The mechanic will examine the exterior of the vehicle, the interior, under the hood, and the under carriage.
-The BC government's Commercial Vehicle Safety and Enforcement website includes a list of designated inspection facilities in the province.
+The mechanic will examine the exterior of the vehicle, the interior, under the hood, and the undercarriage.
+The BC government has a list of designated inspection facilities in the province.

 As a consumer, it’s your right to have an independent inspection.
 The seller may ask you to leave a deposit or sign an offer to purchase prior to having the car inspected.
 You can insist that any deposit you make be refundable.
 And be sure any documentation you sign says you aren’t bound or required to buy the car if you don’t like what the inspection turns up.

 If you’re ready to buy that used vehicle you’ve had your eye on, we walk you through what’s involved in closing the deal.